 Secured creditors are generally free to enforce their security without interference from any trustee in bankruptcy.
-The BIA does, however, require that before enforcing security on all or substantially all of the inventory, accounts receivable or other property of an insolvent debtor used in relation to the debtor's business, the secured creditor must first give the debtor 10 days' notice of its intention to do so.
+The BIA does, however, require that, before enforcing security on all of the inventory, accounts receivable or other property of an insolvent debtor used in relation to the debtor's business, the secured creditor must first give the debtor a 10-day notice of its intention to do so.